tiagodeluna/study-notes/AWS/README.md

 The Amazon *Elastic Load Balancing* supports three types of load balancers:

 - Application Load Balancers:
-    + Operates at the request level
+    + Operates at the request level, with focus on HTTP/HTTPS connections.
     + Indicated when you need a flexible feature set for your web applications with HTTP and HTTPS traffic
 - Network Load Balancers:
-    + Operates at the connection level
+    + Operates at the connection level, it is focused on TCP connections.
     + Indicated when you need ultra-high performance and static IP addresses for your application
 - Classic Load Balancers:
     + Indicated when you have an existing application running in the EC2-Classic network